jadecobra/python_tdd_exercises/source/how_to/setup/install_wsl.rst

 ..
 NOTE::

-  In some cases your `Windows Subsystem for Linux`_ installation might succeed and you will have errors with Debian_, you might have to enable virtualization from your BIOS, here's how to do that
+  In some cases your `Windows Subsystem for Linux`_ installation might succeed and you will have errors with Debian_, you might have to enable virtualization from your BIOS, here is how to do that

   * restart your computer
   * as soon as it restarts, press the key to enter setup mode, this varies by manufacturer but is one of the following